 The SELECT statement is used to select data from a database.
 The data returned is stored in a result table.
+Because the SELECT statement inquires about the contents of a table, it is called a query.

 SELECT column1, column2 FROM table_name;

+In its simplest form, a SELECT statement returns all the data in all the rows and columns in whatever table you specify.
 If you want to select all the fields available in the table,

 SELECT * FROM table_name;